Asset Discovery > Dashboards and widgets > Working with dashboards

 Set as Default

-When you set a dashboard as default, then it takes precedence over other dashboards set as default for your user role or for your organization.
-This dashboard appears as your primary default dashboard.
-For more information, see Sharing dashboards.
+When you set a dashboard as default, it takes precedence over other dashboards set as default for your user role or for your organization.

-To create a duplicate of an existing dashboard and copy all the widgets, go to the dashboard, click the action menu, and select Clone This Dashboard.
+You can create a duplicate of an existing dashboard and copy all its widgets and the layout.
+Open to the dashboard you want to clone, click the action menu, and select Clone This Dashboard.

-Note: As the creator of the dashboard, you don't need any additional permission or privilege to modify or delete the dashboard.
-You can modify or delete the dashboard that you create.
-You cannot, however, modify or delete the system dashboard or any dashboard that a Super Admin user has configured as the default dashboard.
+As the creator of the dashboard, you don't need any additional permission or privilege to modify or delete the dashboard.

 Modifying dashboards